What is an EPC?

 Hospitals and Surgeries

-How is a Building Graded?
+How is Your Building Graded?

 EPC ratings use a scale from A-G. A being the highest rating and G being the lowest.
 A higher rating means lower energy bills and a lower rating indicates a less efficient building with higher running costs.